The 'Dressage Position' Stock Saddle

 Top of the range Australian Stock Saddles also force you into a CHAIR SEAT

-This is one of the Top Selling Stock Saddles in Australia.
-These saddles, made in Australia, retail at over $3,000 new, but just look at the position of the rider.
+This saddle pictured to the left is one of the Top Selling Stock Saddles in Australia.
+Made in Australia, it retails at over $3,000 new, but just look at the position of the rider.
 All her weight is on the horse's loins and she is forced, by the saddle design, into a dreadful Chair Seat.
 The fenders are hanging vertically, as they must, but they are attached too far forwards on the saddle, making a Chair Seat the only possible position for this poor lady - She is no longer able to be responsible for her own balance.
 Her poor horse has to compensate for that.
 All traditional Australian Stock Saddles are like this.

 HP Australian Stock Saddles are the ONLY ones to have addressed this problem and put you in the correct position, responsible for your own balance and freeing up the horse's back so that it can round up and carry you without strain or damage.